Skip to main content

 Finding ways to manage resources can also help your health.

-Money worries can take a toll on your mental and physical health.
-They can make it hard to sleep and lead to disagreements with the people you love.
+Money worries may take a toll on your mental and physical health.
+Trying to make ends meet can make it hard to sleep.

-But there is hope.
-There are a variety of ways to manage expenses to dramatically ease some of the stress that comes with running your household.
+There is hope.
+You can try a variety of ways to ease some of the stress that comes with running your household.

 Here are a few strategies to try:

-1. Practice sound financial habits.
-Whatever your age or stage of life, you can benefit by following a few money management basics such as:
+Whatever your age or stage of life, you can benefit by practicing a few money management basics such as:

 • Make a budget.
 Write down how much you earn and how much you spend on essentials like rent, phone, gas, etc. Then see where you might reduce expenses.

-• Be careful about debt.
+• Be cautious about debt.
 If you worry about money, be cautious about credit card use — especially for non-essential expenses.
 If you’re in debt, work on a plan to pay it off.

 • Save every month.
-Put even just a few dollars a month into a savings account or piggy bank.
-As it grows over time, you can feel good about getting into this helpful practice.
+Put a few dollars a month into a savings account or bank.
+As it grows over time, you can feel good about getting into this helpful habit.

-• Watch for scams.
+• Be on the alert for scams.
 Thieves use email, phone calls, text messaging, social media and apps to trick people out of money and valuable information.
 Read about a few common scams noted by the federal government.
 Talk to friends and family for help to stay safe.

-• Set strategies to curb impulse spending.
+• Guard against impulse spending.
 If boredom or stress tempt you to shop or gamble, develop strategies to help you stick to your savings plan.
 This might be “freezing” your credit card in ice or removing apps from your phone.

 • Health Savings Accounts (HSAs).
 This type of savings account lets you set aside money on a pre-tax basis to pay for qualified medical expenses.
 By using untaxed dollars in an HSA to pay for expenses, you may be able to lower your overall healthcare costs.
 Read more about HSAs.